The 8 Best AI Tools for Consultants in 2026 (By Category)

 Full disclosure: I built Audity.
 So take this section with whatever grain of salt you think is appropriate, but also recognize I'm writing this post for consultants who need an honest picture of the landscape, and Audity is genuinely in a different category than the other tools here.

-Audity is a full AI transformation audit platform.
+Audity is a white-label AI readiness assessment platform for consulting firms.
+It lets a firm productize its AI diagnostic into a branded, client-ready deliverable instead of rebuilding it by hand every engagement.
 It's not a quiz builder or a templated assessment.
-It handles the entire audit workflow: document collection and analysis, stakeholder interview questions generated from actual client data, gap analysis, ROI projections, maturity assessment, web intelligence on the client, and white-label deliverables including stakeholder memos and a full DOCX export.
+It handles the entire diagnostic workflow: document collection and analysis, stakeholder interview questions generated from actual client data, gap analysis, ROI projections, maturity assessment, web intelligence on the client, and white-label deliverables including stakeholder memos and a full DOCX export.

 The core problem it solves is the delegation gap.
-Most boutique firms running AI transformation audits manually hit a ceiling around 6 engagements per year because the lead consultant is the only person who can run an engagement front-to-back.
+Most firms running the diagnostic manually hit a ceiling around 6 engagements per year because the founder is the only person who can run an engagement front-to-back, and each person on the team runs discovery differently.
 The document review alone eats 8-10 hours of senior time per client.
 Audity compresses a 40+ hour engagement into roughly 15 hours and lets associates run extraction, scoring, and draft assembly while the lead consultant only polishes.
+It builds the gap analysis and ROI projections from the engagement data itself.
 That's what makes 15-20 engagements a year workable for a 3-to-7 person firm.

 It uses multi-model AI across Anthropic, OpenAI, Google, and Mistral, which matters because different clients have different security and compliance requirements.
 The deliverables are fully white-label.
 Nothing in the output surfaces Audity's name.
 As far as the client knows, this came from your firm's methodology.
 Because it did.